-- 1. Future Professionals must keep workstations and classroom areas clean, sanitary, and clutter-free at all times. - 2.
-Future Professionals must clean their stations in the clinic classroom, including the floor, after each service. - 3.
-Hair must be swept up immediately after a service is completed, before blow-drying.
+- 1. Future Professionals must keep themselves, workstations and classroom areas clean, sanitary, and clutter-free at all times. - 2.
+Future Professionals must clean their stations, including the floor, after each service. - 3.
+Hair must be swept up immediately after a service is completed, before blow-drying. - 4.
+Clinic stations must be cleaned at the end of the day, prior to clocking out for the day. - 5.
+Future Professionals must maintain standard personal sanitation and grooming practices, according to the state requirements.